arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/03-event-hubs.md

             // The name of the consumer group this processor is associated with.
 Events are read in the context of this group.
             // Default: "$Default"
             options.ConsumerGroup = "<my-eventhubs-consumer-group>";

+            // The name of the Azure EventHubs message property that has the transaction ID.
+            // (default: Transaction-Id).
+            options.Routing.Correlation.TransactionIdPropertyName = "X-Transaction-ID";

+            // The name of the Azure EventHubs message property that has the upstream service ID.
+            // (default: Operation-Parent-Id).
+            options.Routing.Correlation.OperationParentIdPropertyName = "X-Operation-Parent-ID";

+            // The property name to enrich the log event with the correlation information cycle ID.
+            // (default: CycleId)
+            options.Routing.CorrelationEnricher.CycleIdPropertyName = "X-CycleId";

+            // Indicate whether or not the default built-in JSON deserialization should ignore additional members
+            // when deserializing the incoming message (default: AdditionalMemberHandling.Error). options.Routing.Deserialization.AdditionalMembers = AdditionalMembersHandling.Ignore;
         });
     }
 }